 She would arrive in the prison by and by, but not with any speed.

 Exchanging the museum for the prison, of course, was not such a life-saving bargain as initially assumed, for pandemonium was fast overtaking that prison.
 Had it begun with the dinosaurs’ kicking torment of Adam?
 With the eyeball, now crushed, that had burrowed through rock, evidently to scry The Terminating Robot’s golden secrets?
-Or had it begun, if I may humor you, with the water vein break which Helen had dismissed as “nothing?”
+Or had it begun, if I may humor you, with the water line break which Helen had dismissed as “nothing?”

 These three actions cannot be separated.
 If you have guessed by now that Adam’s tendril, on its way to the warden, had stopped to drill a hole in a water-pipe, then you have sussed out Step One of Adam’s prison puzzle, and, I daresay, deserve a substantial reward.